 “In the last couple of decades, it’s surprising how many extremely unnatural compounds there are out there,” says Zuman.
 “We have to be more defensive now.
 You can’t just assume a blanket is a blanket.”

 Fortunately, babies require very little.
 The room needn’t be ultra expensive nor extravagant.
 Think simple and natural.
 A basic baby bed, changing table, and good bedding go a long way.
-Go with natural woods, organic fabrics, and non-VOC paints and finishes and you’ll have a beautiful and healthy room for years to come.
+Go with natural woods, organic fabrics, and non-VOC paints and finishes and you’ll have a beautiful and healthy eco-friendly nursery for years to come.

-Top Tips for a Green Nursery
+Top Tips for an Eco-Friendly Nursery

 - Look for organic wood furniture with VOC-free finishes.